bea-ordonez/WhatsCookin/README.md

 To host the website on your local machine, run ’npm start’ in terminal and navigate to ‘http://localhost:8080/' in your browser.

+## Testing Instructions:
+[//]: <>
+To run the test suite associated with the classes behind the scenes and how they interact:

+Run 'npm test' from the terminal while within the main directory of the application.

 ## Preview of App:
 [//]: <>
 ![WhatsCookinAppPreview](https://user-images.githubusercontent.com/117314181/218613699-a993f009-7a9e-433b-8dba-76b8f2aa0f11.png)